68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 • 2-mile run

-Start training early to meet these standards.
+Begin your training early to meet these benchmarks.

 Basic Combat Training Overview